Pose Recap: Good News, Bad News

 Things end a lot better for Elektra, particularly because we find out that she’s been having sex with a gold-plated, card-carrying zaddy Christopher Meloni for the better part of a decade.
 I think that the first spontaneous orgasm I ever had was while watching his gay shower scenes on Oz.
 Then, he was a danger to tight shirtsleeves everywhere during his eternal stint on Law & Order: SVU.
 Now, here he is, looking as damn fine as ever and causing not quite a spontaneous orgasm, but a stirring in the pants.

-He plays Elektra’s sugar daddy, but when she breaks the news to him that she wants to have her gender confirmation surgery, he says that he wants no part of that.
+He plays Elektra’s sugar daddy, but when she breaks the news to him that she wants to have her gender-confirmation surgery, he says that he wants no part of that.
 He says he doesn’t know why he likes her dick in the room while they’re getting it on, but he does, so if she doesn’t keep it, then he will stop supporting her.
 Elektra vacillates a few times since she’s always had a man by her side to help her in life.
-Eventually, she decides that no man is worth robbing her of the freedom of, as a woman who has had the procedure says, “Looking down between your legs and seeing nothing there.”
+Eventually, she decides that no man is worth robbing her of the freedom of, as a woman who has had the procedure says, “looking down between your legs and seeing nothing there.”

 It is all a whole lot for one episode.
 I am once again going to raise my complaint that these episodes are overstuffed and drag on way too long.
 There is also a subplot about Damon getting sick and Blanca and the rest of the crew worrying that he contracted HIV by having unprotected sex with former sex worker Ricky.
 Blanca convinces Pray Tell to take all the kids down to the clinic and get their tests so they at least know their status.
 They then have to wait two weeks for their test results.
 Two weeks?
 Can you imagine?
 When I go to get my test every three months (PrEP, it’s a hell of a drug), I only have to wait a day and still that is the longest day of each quarter while all the ways that I could have gotten infected (even under the chemical shield of PrEP) go racing through my mind.
 Imagine 14 days of that?
 Horrible.